 Environmental regulations and the high price of gas in the 1970s and 1980s ushered a shift in American automobile preferences to the smaller, more fuel-efficient cars made by the Japanese and Europeans.
 Although the industry experienced six years of consecutive growth during the 1980s, 1989 through 1991 were dismal years for the U.S. industry.
 Sales finally went up in the mid- to late-1990s.
 Today, the automobile industry’s success fluctuates on a quarterly basis.

 In the 1980s, as the global economy became more prevalent and definable, the larger automobile manufacturers became multinational corporations by opening facilities, called transplants, in other countries.
 Transplant operations allow foreign manufacturers to bypass costly tariffs and unpredictable fluctuations in foreign exchange rates, which are reflected in a vehicle’s price.
 In 2006, Toyota Motor Company surpassed Ford to become the second-largest carmaker in the United States, behind General Motors.
 Faced with rapidly rising gas prices and having invested heavily in making SUVs and other larger vehicles, American car manufacturers have struggled to compete.

-Today the auto industry looks toward a future producing more fuel efficient vehicles to comply with government's changing fuel economy standards and the need to reduce dependence on fossil fuels.
+Today the auto industry looks toward a future producing more fuel-efficient vehicles to comply with government's changing fuel economy standards and the need to reduce dependence on fossil fuels.
 Cars are also becoming increasingly computerized and offering onboard GPS and Wi-Fi capabilities.
-Some auto manufacturers are even experiment with self-driving cars.
+Some auto manufacturers are even experimenting with self-driving cars.